 The Umbrella protected networks feature is intended for a single egress network.
 For any networks with more than one egress, an alternate feature is required.

-Today, this feature exists in production as the trusted network domain feature; however, must be configured on the Umbrella back end.
+Today, this feature exists in production as the trusted network domain feature.
 Read on to learn how to request the feature and what is required on your network.

 The trusted network by domain feature is a way to disable the roaming client on your corporate network, but keep it enabled off network.
 When activated, the feature will: